Living With Chronic Pain? Learn Some Safer Alternatives to Opioids

 Your physician may also recommend neurostimulators, which involves implanting electrodes to interrupt pain signals and provide relief from back, neck, arm and/or leg pain.

 If you are regularly using an opioid to control chronic pain, work with your MDVIP-affiliated doctor.
 They have the time to partner with you to develop a customized action plan.
 They can also help you access one of our Medical Centers of Excellence — 16 nationally renowned medical institutions that we’ve partnered with to enable an easy connection with the experts at these institutions to help you get a second opinion, consultation or specialized treatment whenever needed.
-If you or a loved one needs an MDVIP-affiliated doctor, click here to locate one.
+Click here to learn the benefits of an MDVIP-affiliated doctor and how they can help with chronic pain management.